fireis/road_to_rl/daily_logs/dear_diary.md

 ## Day 11 - 2021/01/18

 * I realised there was still one additional assignement on week 2, so I finished it today.

+## Day 12 - 2021/01/21

+* Started the Week 3 of the course and started my new physical notebook as this tends to help me really understand the concepts.